goauthentik/authentik/website/integrations/services/dokuwiki/index.md

 The following placeholders will be used:

--   `service.company` is the FQDN of the DokiWiki install.
+-   `dokuwiki.company` is the FQDN of the DokiWiki install.
 -   `authentik.company` is the FQDN of the authentik install.

 ## Service Configuration